America the Beautiful Festival Celebrates Spirit of Sacrifice and Patriotism

 0:00

-New Century, the host site, sits along a route connecting the rural town with the nearby City of Port Jervis.
-This area had suffered multiple raids before triggering the Battle of Minisink, the only major skirmish in the Upper Delaware River region during the Revolutionary War.
+New Century, where the America the Beautiful Festival was held, sits along a route connecting the rural town with the nearby city of Port Jervis.
+This area suffered multiple raids before it was the site of the Battle of Minisink, the only major skirmish in the Upper Delaware River region during the Revolutionary War.

-Against the backdrop of Neversink River, a major Delaware tributary, award-winning singers banged out patriotic songs, veteran organizations handed out information on resources and ways to contribute to their causes, and a local volunteer group reenacted historical battles.
+Against the backdrop of Neversink River, a major Delaware River tributary, award-winning singers banged out patriotic songs, veterans organizations handed out information on resources and ways to contribute to their causes, and a local volunteer group reenacted historical battles.

 Food vendors, craft stands, and a jumping castle dotted the 40-acre outdoor venue.